NVlabs/FPSci/docs/userConfigReadme.md

 2. It matches the intuition that high value ==> more sensitive (unlike `cmp360`)

 This unit is related to `cm/360°` (`cm/360° = 36 / (°/mm)`), since the distance (in mm) reuqired to make one full turn in game is just 360° / `°/mm`.
 Using this formula, a player can measure the full-turn distance for their game of choice, then transfer the setting into the abstract-fps application's user config.

+Though the functionality is deprecated, since previous versions of `FPSci` supported using a `cmp360` variable, you can enter `cmp360` instead of `mouseDegPerMillimeter` in the user config and FPSci will convert it for you.
+If both `mouseDegPerMillimeter` and `cmp360` are found, then the `mouseDegPerMillimeter` will be used.

 As an added complexity this sensitivity measure requires the user also report the mouse Dots Per Inch (DPI) setting so that signaling from the mouse can be correctly converted to centimeters traveled.
 This also means that while mice with dynamic DPI setting (i.e. a DPI button) will work fine; however, only a single DPI setting can be affiliated with the sensitivity recorded for the mouse.